 Mutual Aid is an agreement between participating municipalities in the Rainy River District that have established a fire department by-law.
-The Fort Frances Fire and Rescue Service is a member of the Rainy River District Mutual Fire system.
-This system is intended to provide fire protection services efficiently, effectively, and safely through a co-operative and flexible approach.
+The Fort Frances Fire and Rescue Service is a member of the Rainy River District Mutual Aid Association.
+This association is intended to provide fire protection services efficiently, effectively, and safely through a co-operative and flexible approach.